mediafinger/RailsIsrael/README.markdown

 Conference notes by [Andreas Finger](http://mediafinger.com) [@mediafinger](http://www.twitter.com/@mediafinger)

+Below you will find links to the talks of [DevConTLV](https://github.com/mediafinger/RailsIsrael#devcontlv-october-2013) which happened on Thursday after RailsIsrael 2013

 ## The talks I listened to
 *  9:10 [Chad Fowler - Disposable Components](https://github.com/mediafinger/RailsIsrael#chad-fowler-chadfowler)
 *  9:40 [Yehuda Katz - Off the Menu: Building a Client-Side With Ember and Rails](https://github.com/mediafinger/RailsIsrael#yehuda-katz-wycats)